shankar4/Functional-Genomics/Tools/Linux.md

 End of first chapter.

 How to adjust brightness in Ubuntu: my Dell does not have brightness control capability suggested in the Ubuntu documentation.
 I used the info [here](https://askubuntu.com/questions/762764/cant-change-brightness-in-ubuntu-16-04-lts).
 Had to download a brightness controller software.
+Use Fn key and F11 and F12 to control brightness.